 PRU staff who deliver the training/service are all experienced and judged to be competent either through attending an accredited course, having the relevant qualifications or by formal observation and performance management by line managers.
 The cost of these services fall into one of two brackets:

-This is a national organisation and four PRU staff are qualified tutors.
+This is a national organisation and a small number of PRU staff are qualified tutors.
 Team Teach strategies focus on de-escalation techniques as well as physical intervention.
-Most mainstream primary schools request a one day course; however, special schools, ARPs and care home settings usually require a 2 day course due to the greater need of physical intervention with their young people.
-This course can be booked through the Bucks Learning Trust (BLT) for individual members of staff or directly with the PRU for whole staff training.
-If the latter is required, costs are £720 for up to 12 people and then £60 for every additional person up to a maximum of 24.
+Mainstream primary schools are deemed as low risk settings and therefore a one day foundation course is appropriate.
+The training is valid for three years and thereafter refresher courses (3 hours) are also available to attend.
+Courses can be booked through the Bucks Primary PRU for individual members of staff or for whole staff training.
+A foundation course costs £100 per delegate (£50 for a refresher course).
+Where whole school training is requested, this costs £1200 for up to 12 people and then £100 for every additional person up to a maximum of 24.

 Towards the end of the standard ten sessions of individual pupil outreach a formal review is held.
 If both PRU and school staff agree a further period of outreach support is necessary, then the standard service will continue for up to a maximum of a further ten sessions followed by a final review.